braincrafted/expexp/README.md

 - `abc`

-**Multiplication:**
+**Repetition:**

-The multiplication operator allows to repeat the previous character.
+The repetition operator allows to repeat the previous character(s).
 If only one value is given the previous character is repeated that often, if two values are given the character is multiplied with each value in the given range. `{,3}` is the same as `{0,3}`.

     a{3}